skconan/NIST_SD302_Latent-Rolled_Mates_Filtering_Report/README.md

 ## <div align="center"> Data Filtering </div>

-In [data_filter.ipynb](), We perform filtering on latent fingerprint images from NIST SD302h using finger position labels from `finger_positions.csv`, considering corresponding mates present in NIST SD302b (devices: U and V)
+In [data_filter.ipynb](https://github.com/skconan/NIST_SD302_Latent-Rolled_Mates_Filtering_Report/blob/71e280996707a3c0cc1ca7a9cad27de87b8dc166/notebook/data_filtering.ipynb), We perform filtering on latent fingerprint images from NIST SD302h using finger position labels from `finger_positions.csv`, considering corresponding mates present in NIST SD302b (devices: U and V)

 ## <div align="center"> Convert LFFS files to Images </div>

 The LFFS format includes Field Number `13.999`, indicating a LATENT FRICTION RIDGE IMAGE.
 We read LFFS files starting from `13.999` until `IEND` flag.
 These contents are passed into an `io.BytesIO` object created from the encoded image's bytes.
 We utilize `Image.open` from the PIL library to open and save the image into files.
-The source code for this process is available in [ffs_to_image.py]().
+The source code for this process is available in [lffs_to_image.py](https://github.com/skconan/NIST_SD302_Latent-Rolled_Mates_Filtering_Report/blob/71e280996707a3c0cc1ca7a9cad27de87b8dc166/src/lffs_to_image.py).

 ## <div align="center">Refrence</div>